-6.5 Creedmoor, on the other hand, was developed because of the competitive shooting scene.
+On the other hand, 6.5 Creedmoor was developed largely because of the competitive shooting scene.
 Dave Emary and Dennis DeMille, of Hornady Manufacturing, worked on the cartridge in the early 2000s.
-Their goal was simple: create a round for high-power rifle competition shooting, specifically one with a high ballistic co-effecient, that was more shootable than a .308.
+Their goal was simple: create a round for high-power rifle competition shooting, specifically with a high ballistic coefficient, that was more shootable than a .308.

+The initial design drew inspirations from the .260 Remington, a wildcat cartridge.
 Again, they saw success.
-The 6.5 Creedmoor was as accurate as the .308 Winchester but offered less recoil, less wind drift, and a relatively flat trajectory.
+The 6.5 Creedmoor was as accurate as the .308 Winchester but delivered less recoil, had less wind drift and a relatively flat trajectory.
 In fact, most people in the precision community now consider .308 to be a completely dead round for the sport, with no reason to choose it over the 6.5 Creedmoor.